This creamy broccoli cheddar orzo has all the flavors of a good broccoli cheddar soup but in orzo form. Kids LOVE this dish, which is always a win!

 - Sharp cheddar cheese: Preferably freshly grated from a block.
 Avoid using the packaged pre-shredded cheese since it contains added starch that can make the final dish a bit gritty.

-Prepping for this broccoli cheddar orzo involves minimal prep and clean-up.
-Let me show you how I make it!
+Prepping the ingredients for this broccoli cheddar orzo involves minimal prep and clean-up.
+Let’s make it!

-In a medium pot or skillet over medium-high heat, melt 2 tablespoons of butter.
-Sauté the diced onions until soft and translucent, about 5-6 minutes.
-Then add the minced garlic, shredded carrots, and Italian seasoning.
-Sauté for another 1-2 minutes until fragrant.
+Step 1: Sauté aromatics.
+In a medium pot, melt 2 tablespoons butter over medium-high heat.
+Sauté diced onions until softened, about 5-6 minutes.
+Then add minced garlic, shredded carrots, and Italian seasoning, another 1-2 minutes until fragrant.

-Stir in the orzo pasta for about 2 minutes.
-I will smell a bit of a nutty fragrance.
+Step 2: Add orzo.
+Stir in the orzo pasta for about 2 minutes until it smells a bit nutty and fragrant.
 This helps to build flavor!

-Pour in the chicken broth, season with salt and pepper to taste, and give everything a good stir.
-Bring it to a simmer, cover with a lid, and cook on low heat for 5 minutes.
+Step 3: Add broth and simmer.
+Pour in chicken broth, season to taste, and give everything a good stir.
+Bring to a simmer, cover and cook over low heat for 5 minutes.

-Then, add the chopped broccoli florets and cover once more to let it finish cooking for another 5-6 minutes.
-Uncover and add the remaining 2 tablespoons of butter to add richness and flavor.
+Step 4: Cook broccoli florets.
+Add the chopped broccoli florets and cover again to finish cooking for another 5-6 minutes.
+Uncover and add 2 tablespoons of butter for richness.

-Stir in the half-and- half and bring it to a very light summer over low heat.
-Then add the shredded cheese, and turn off the heat.
-Stir until melty, creamy, and cheesy.
+Step 5: Make it creamy and cheesy!
+Stir in half-and-half and bring it to a light simmer.
+Then add the shredded cheddar cheese and turn off the heat.

+Step 6: Stir until creamy.
+Off the heat, stir until the cheese is melted.
 And there you have it!
-Enjoy while it’s still warm and extra creamy.
+Enjoy your broccoli cheddar orzo while it’s still warm and extra creamy.

 Tips for Success

-- The broccoli florets should be chopped into smaller pieces, about ½ inch pieces.
+- The broccoli florets should be chopped into smaller pieces so they cook fast, about half inch pieces.

 - Melt the cheese off the heat or over very low heat.
 This will ensure it melts nicely and that it’s smooth.